rbat05/SolarWeatherStation/README.md

 3. Power
    i.
 Easy to power interface.
 #### Solution Matrix
-Problem is relatively simple, and with experience with sensors and microcontrollers, I can make well educated decisions.

 | Transmitter Side                       | i                                                                                                                                                                                                                    | ii                                                                                 | iii                                                        |
 | -------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------- | ---------------------------------------------------------- |